omerap12/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-5053: Fallback for HPA on failure to retrieve metrics
+# KEP-5053: Fallback for HPA External Metrics on Retrieval Failure

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good